TylerAndreasen/Docs_Testing_Repo/UserStory1Doc.md

 If you successfully create a student, you should be presented with a page that displays the information you entered, and the options to modify or destroy the student, and the option to return to the list of all students.
 The latter of which should only contain the student you just created.

-TODO: Recreate container in order to get accurate screenshots of what the user should be seeing for each of the addresses and steps of user creation.
+TODO: Recreate container to get accurate screenshots of what the user should be seeing for each of the addresses and steps of user creation.